forkkit/supertokens-node-mysql-ref-jwt/README.md

 TODO: link to blog

 ## About
 This is a library written in TypeScript that implements user session management for websites that run on NodeJS, Express and MySQL.
 This is to be used with your backend code.
-For the frontend implementation using this library, checkout [auth-website!](https://github.com/supertokens/auth-website)
+For a complete solution, you also need to use the [auth-website](https://github.com/supertokens/auth-website) package on your frontend.

-It has the following features:
+This library has the following features:
 - It uses short lived access tokens (JWT) and long lived refresh tokens (Opaque)
 - The protocol it follows is described in detail in this blog. <TODO: link to blog part 2 at [this]>
 - Token theft detection: This library is able to detect token theft in a robust manner.
 Please see the link mentioned above for more details on how this works.
 For a more technical understanding, please contact us at team@supertokens.io.
 We will also be writing the Wiki on this repo soon.